mundheda/Adaptive_Sliding_Mode_Controller_Aerial_Manipulator/README.md

 # Aerial-Manipulator-Control

-Design, and Control Mechanism of a Manipulator on a Drone with attached camera.
+An Advanced Adaptive Sliding Mode Controller to pick and place using an Aerial Manipulator (Quadcopter with attached Manipulator)

 ## How to run: